MariaEDuarda005/MariaEDuarda005/README.md

 # 💫 About Me:
-I'm a learner in digital solution in learning process
+I'm an apprentice in Systems Development at Bosch.

 ## 🌐 Socials: